bcgsc/pori_graphkb_python/docs/examples/tutorial.md

-# Tutorial
+# Matching Tutorial

 This tutorial will cover how to get started using GraphKB to annotate your variants.
-There is an interative/jupyter version of this tutorial `docs/tutorial.pynb` which can be run in a web browser using [google colab](https://colab.research.google.com/github/bcgsc/pori_graphkb_python/blob/master/docs/pori_graphkb_python_tutorial.ipynb) or a local jupyter server
+There is an interative/jupyter version of this tutorial ([tutorial.pynb](./tutorial.pynb)) which can be run in a web browser using [google colab](https://colab.research.google.com/github/bcgsc/pori_graphkb_python/blob/master/docs/pori_graphkb_python_tutorial.ipynb) or a local jupyter server